 Accreditation body training, Seoul

-Accreditation bodies from around Southeast Asia are invited to join our training session in Seoul, Korea.
-Taking place on 24 and 25 June, the training will follow on from the Asia Pacific Forestry Week (APFW),17-21 June in Incheon, Korea.
+Accreditation bodies from around the globe are invited to join our training session in Seoul, Korea.
+Taking place on 24 and 25 June, the training will follow on from the Asia Pacific Forestry Week (APFW), 17-21 June in Incheon, Korea.
 There will also be a bridging field trip on 22 and 23 June.

-The costs depend on the number of participants, but are expected to be around 200 USD/person for the classroom training and another 200 USD for the field trip.
+The costs depend on the number of participants, but are expected to be around 200 USD/person for the classroom training.
+The field trip will be free of charge.
 The training will be in English.
 You will receive a certificate of attendance after successful completion of the course.

 What to expect